 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to grow you career without success?
-Have you ever considered why your colleague or friend is promoted while you are still in the same job?
-It’s true that a lot of us make common mistakes that stall our professional the pace of growth.
-Keep reading to discover these mistakes and ways they can be avoided.
+Are you doing everything to advance your career with no success?
+Have you ever thought about why your coworker or friend is promoted while you are still stuck in the same spot?
+The truth is, most of us make common mistakes in our careers that stagnate progress.
+Learn about these mistakes and learn how to prevent them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning and Transferable Skill Set Enhancement to remain competitive.
+- Seek Mentoring, Continuing Education and Transferable Skill Set Enhancement to remain in the game.

 Not Establishing Goals

-Have you got a crystal clear picture of where you’d like be in the next one year or two?
+Do you possess a precise vision of where you want to be in the next year or two years?
 If you don’t set realistic goals, it will hinder your progress.
-Create clear short-term and long-term objectives prioritizing those with the greatest impact on your career advancement.
-To increase your satisfaction at work, ensure that these goals are in line with your personal needs.
+Set clear, short and long-term goals that prioritize those that will have the most impact on your career advancement.
+To improve your job satisfaction make sure that your goals align with your personal preferences.

 Neglecting Networking

-Building relationships that are meaningful could lead to more opportunities for advancement and new jobs in your current role.
-Establishing strong networks shouldn’t only target senior employees, but also peers and former colleagues, as well as attendance at industry gatherings and events.
+Building relationships that are meaningful could lead to new job opportunities and advancements in your current job.
+The creation of strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, as well as attendance at industry conferences and events.

 - Participate in employee resource groups